Unified discontinuous Galerkin scheme for a large class of elliptic equations

 \section{Introduction}

-Many important problems in physics involve numerically solving second-order elliptic partial differential equations (PDEs).
-Such elliptic problems often represent static field configurations under the effect of external forces and arise, for example, in electrodynamics, in linear or non-linear elasticity and in general relativity.
-Elliptic problems also often accompany time evolutions, where they constrain the evolved fields at every instant in time or provide admissable initial data for the evolution.
+Many problems in physics involve the numerical solution of second-order elliptic partial differential equations (PDEs).
+Such elliptic problems often represent static field configurations under the effect of external forces and arise, for example, in electrodynamics, in linear or nonlinear elasticity, and in general relativity.
+Elliptic problems also often accompany time evolutions, where they constrain the evolved fields at every instant in time or provide admissible initial data for the evolution.

 Discontinuous Galerkin (DG) methods are gaining popularity in the computational physics and engineering community and are currently most prevalently used for time evolutions of hyperbolic boundary-value problems \cite{Reed1973-hw, HesthavenWarburton, Cockburn2000-av, Cockburn2001-md}.
-See also \ccites{Teukolsky2016-ja, Kidder2017-nz, Vincent2019qpd} for a literature overview of DG methods in relativistic astrophysics and numerical relativity.
 Many properties that make DG methods advantageous for time evolutions also apply to elliptic problems, which lead to the development of DG schemes for elliptic PDEs \cite{Wheeler1978-tj, Arnold2002}.
-In particular, DG schemes provide a flexible mechanism for refining the computational grid, retaining exponential convergence even in the presence of discontinuities when adaptive mesh-refinement (AMR) techniques are employed \cite{Schoetzau2014, Vincent2019qpd}.
-Furthermore, some difficulties with DG schemes in time evolutions, such as shock capturing, are not present in elliptic problems and their static nature makes it often (but not always) straight-forward to place grid boundaries at discontinuities, thus relieving the AMR scheme from the responsibility of resolving them.
+In particular, DG schemes provide a flexible mechanism for refining the computational grid, retaining exponential convergence even in the presence of discontinuities when adaptive mesh refinement (AMR) techniques are employed \cite{Schoetzau2014, Vincent2019qpd}.
+Furthermore, some difficulties with DG schemes in time evolutions, such as shock capturing, are not present in elliptic problems and their static nature makes it often (but not always) straightforward to place grid boundaries at discontinuities, thus relieving the AMR scheme from the responsibility of resolving them.
 See, e.g., \ccite{HesthavenWarburton} and the seminal paper~\cite{Arnold2002} for extensive discussions of DG schemes for the Poisson equation, and \ccites{Hansbo2002-zb, Cockburn2006-rz, Ortner2007-wk} for discussions of linear and nonlinear elasticity.

-The main drawback to implementing DG schemes in large-scale production-quality codes is their relative complexity compared to simple and robust finite-difference schemes and even to spectral methods.
-This article aims to reduce these difficulties by presenting a ready-to-implement DG scheme that is applicable to a large class of elliptic problems and suited to solve real-world scenarios (as well as some out-of-this-world scenarios such as initial data for black-hole and neutron-star evolutions).
-These elliptic problems often come with complications, such as a variety of boundary conditions and domain geometries, that we address in this article and provide practical instructions for.